leocengia/SCI-repo/README.md

 > (availability based on the
 > season).

+**Agent-normalized template text**

+This property provides central air conditioning in summer and central heating in the winter.
+In- room climate control is not available.
+OR This property provides central air conditioning and heating (availability based on the season).

 **Important information**

 Ensure that 'in-room climate control' is not selected in Partner Central

+<a id="template-115"></a>

 #### Template 115: Disposable personal items not available (193)